merely-useful/py-rse/keypoints/packaging.md

 -   Use [Sphinx][sphinx] to generate documentation for a package.
 -   Use [Read the Docs][readthedocs] to host package documentation online.
 -   Create a \gref{DOI}{doi} for your package using [GitHub's Zenodo integration][github-zenodo-tutorial].
--   Publish the details of your package in a software journal so that others can cite it.
+-   Publish details of your package in a software journal so others can cite it.